XxAcielxX/arch-plasma-install/README.md

 cfdisk /dev/[disk name]
 ```
 - [disk name] = device to partition, find yours by running `lsblk`.
 - SWAP Partition should double the size of RAM available in your system.
+Not applicable on 16GB or more RAM.
 - We will be using one partition for our `/`, `/boot` & `/home`.

 ### Format the Partition, Make SWAP & Mount ROOT (MBR)